RegNLP/ObliQADataset/README.md

       | Test        | 2786      | 2126      | 506        | 105        | 36         | 9          | 4          |
       | Development | 2888      | 2215      | 514        | 116        | 30         | 12         | 1          |

-## Paper
-ObliQA is described in detail in the paper [Question Answering in Regulatory Compliance: Benchmark Dataset for Multi-Document Passage Retrieval in RegNLP] by Tuba Gokhan, Kexin Wang, Iryna Gurevych, and Ted Briscoe.
-Please cite our paper in research work that uses or discusses ObliQA.
-Further details will be announced soon.

 ### BibTeX